jncraton/elementary-computer-science-cpsc1030/lectures/12-modeling-data.md

 - Each row can represent a different item or person
 - Each column can represent a different category of information

-## Let's Make Data

-We can create a simple class pet survey together.

-- Column A: Pet Type
-- Column B: Number of Votes

 ## Exercise

 Create a new Google Sheet.
-Label column A "Flavor" and column B "Votes".
-Enter three ice cream flavors and give each a number of votes.
+Label column A "Pet" and column B "Count".
+Enter total counts for each pet owned in the classroom.

 ## Retrieving Data